Major EventsVisit Mankato

 This Cross-Country Mountain Bike Race is held at Mt.
 Kato.
 Mt.
 Kato has played host to several MTB races each season since opening 7+ miles of wooded singletrack trails in 1996.
 This venue was designed, built & is maintained by riders for riders.
 The course starts with a nice warm-up climb to the top of the ski area.
 Once on top, all racers make a large traverse along the front of the ski area.
 The course has a good balance of climbs, descents and technical sections with switchbacks.
 The approximate vertical gain per lap is 500 feet.
 No one will be disappointed with this course.
 The event is organized entirely by volunteers, Peace Coffee Racing, and all profits are donated back to the cycling community.

 The North Star Bicycle Festival, presented by North Memorial Health Care, is a multi-day, multi-location celebration of cycling.
+On June 16, riders will come through North Mankato.
 Held in seven locations across Minnesota and Western Wisconsin, the festival features a wide range of events, from the MN Fixed Gear Classic velodrome race to the Life Time Fitness Hillfest recreational ride to the North Star Grand Prix stage race to food trucks, bike expos and kids activities, including the Park Dental Tour de Kids presented by Shimano.
 To date, the MN Fixed Gear Classic and the North Star Grand Prix have attracted 2,500 of the country’s top professional and elite cyclists, including 32 Olympians.
 This year, hundreds of cyclists and thousands of fans are expected at the Festival, which will benefit Special Olympics Minnesota.
 Come for the races, stay for the fun.

 Solstice is one of Mankato’s major summer charity events.
 The schedule is full of local and regional musicians, artists, crafts and food vendors.
 Bring your coolers, sun shades, lawn chairs, bean bags and other lawn toys and enjoy the afternoon.
-Help us raise money to support VINE and Life-Work Planning Center.
+Help raise money to support the Children’s Museum of Southern Minnesota.

 Experience the 4th of July with the free, family friendly Rockin’ Fourth of July Concert taking place at Mankato’s Vetter Amphitheater at Riverfront Park.
 The list of events are as follows: